-If you are in group 5 because of the intensity of the visit schedule, once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
-The total amount compensated will be approximately £390.
+If you are in group 1, once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
+The total amount compensated will be approximately £390-555.

 Trial reimbursement will be made by bank transfer within six weeks of your completion of the trial, so please bring your bank details with you to your screening visit (no cash payments can be made).
 Should you decide to withdraw from the trial before it is completed, payment will be pro rata (you will receive a proportion of the total amount).